langchain-ai/langgraph/docs/docs/concepts/persistence.md

 ![Update](img/persistence/shared_state.png)

-A state schema specifies a set of keys / channels that are populated as a graph is executed.
+A [state schema](low_level.md#schema) specifies a set of keys that are populated as a graph is executed.
 As discussed above, state can be written by a checkpointer to a thread at each graph step, enabling state persistence.

 But, what if we want to retrain some information *across threads*?
 Consider the case of a chatbot where we want to retain specific information about the user across *all* chat conversations (e.g., threads) with that user!

 With checkpointers alone, we cannot share information across threads.
 This motivates the need for the `Store` interface.
 As an illustration, we can define an `InMemoryStore` to store information about a user across threads.
-We simply compile our graph with a checkpointer, as before, and will our new in_memory_store.
+We simply compile our graph with a checkpointer, as before, and will our new `in_memory_store`.
 First, let's showcase this in isolation without using LangGraph.

 ```python